alanwhite1203/alanwhite1203.github.io/IrFuture.md

 	Interest rate futures are used to hedge against interest rate risk.
 Investors can use Eurodollar futures to secure an interest rate for money it plans to borrow or lend in the future.
 Interest rate futures are mainly listed for 3-month Eurodollar, 1-month LIBOR, 1-month banker’s acceptance futures and 3-month banker’s acceptance futures.

-Advantages of trading interest rate futures
-Interest rate futures are used to hedge against interest rate risk.
-Investors can use interest rate futures to secure an interest rate for money it plans to borrow or lend in the future.
-Futures markets tend to be more liquid than underlying cash markets.
-Other benefits
-	Price transparency and liquidity
-	Immediate execution and confirmation
-	Reduction of counterparty risk
-	Centralized clearing.

-Valuation
 The price of an interest rate future is quoted by the exchange.
 A model is mainly used for calculating sensitivities and managing market risk.

 The present value of an interest rate future is given by